top of page

 Such experiences are necessary for the healthy development of all human beings, because we are all creatures of Earth.
 It is vitally important that young children are given consistent opportunity to foster their innate connection with the natural world, as this holds positive implications for their physical, psychological, and spiritual well-being now and into the future.

-Location permaculture farm and forest in Rochester, VT (address given upon enrollment)
+Location private land in Ripton, VT (address given upon enrollment)

-Our location in Rochester offers diverse forest in which to explore and learn.
-We will spend all of our time outside, however, there is a small warming cabin with a woodstove that we can use to warm up on cold days as needed.
+Our location in Ripton offers diverse forest in which to explore and learn.
+We aim to spend all of our time outside, however, there is a small yurt with a woodstove that we can use to warm up on cold or wet days as needed.

 A sample day may look something like this, but can vary depending on the interests and needs of the children: